triflicacid/triflic-script/docs/General.md

 - `ans` : `any`.
 Present if `--ans` is truthy.
 Contains value of last executed expression.
 - `_isMain` : `bool`.
 Boolean indicating if script was run or is imported.
 - `headers` : `map`.
 Contains all headers used to initialise the application, including the value of all CLI argument described above.
+- `args` : `array`.
+Available inside functions, lists all position arguments recieved in the function
+- `kwargs` : `map`.
+Available inside functions, contains map of all keyword arguments provided to the function

 ### `exit(code: ?real_int)`
 **NB no longer unceremoniously calls `process.exit()`